 What kind of work do you do to inspire behavioural change and how do you ensure that the change sticks?

-Additionally, we would also recommend that the organisation considers establishing Action Learning Sets and/or a buddy system for the course participants – so they check in with each other regularly and share their learning.
-If you do all this, then you are much more likely to sustain the desired changes in behaviour rather than through just attending a one day training course.
-We therefore recommend clients facilitate development programmes and actively engage the organisation, particularly the participants’ managers in the process.
+Additionally, we would also recommend that the organisation consider establishing Action Learning Sets and/or a buddy system for the course participants – so they check in with each other regularly and share their learning.
+If you do all this, then you are much more likely to sustain the desired changes in behaviour rather than through just attending a one-day training course.
+We, therefore, recommend clients facilitate development programmes and actively engage the organisation, particularly the participants’ managers in the process.
 If you want to sustain behavioural change it needs to be more than just a training event.
 It’s about turning the behavioural change into a habit.

 This is important as it is very difficult to change habits.
 Our brains have very well established neural pathways that mean we do things we are accustomed to at speed.
 When you are changing behaviours you have to ‘turn off’ an existing neural pathway and create a new one, which takes time and lots of repetition!
 Also, you’re much more likely to make change stick if someone else is holding you to account and giving you recognition when you are changing your behaviour, such as your manager and/or your colleagues.

 What experience have you had with HR software?